 If your claim does not succeed, you wouldn’t have to pay the success fee nor cover any of the expenses your lawyer had incurred while they were fighting your claim.

-Now you know that if you’re injured at work a ‘lawyer near me’ search isn’t a necessity, why not let Legal Expert provide you with a No Win No Fee personal injury lawyer for your claim.
-Or, if you’re not quite ready to claim, and have some questions about your eligibility or the claims process, we could offer free advice.
+Now you know that if you’re injured at work a ‘lawyers near me’ search isn’t a necessity.
+Why not let Legal Expert provide you with a No Win No Fee personal injury lawyer for your claim?
+If you’re not quite ready to claim and have some questions about your eligibility or the claims process, we could offer you free advice.

 To get in touch with our expert advisors, or to start your claim, simply: